 “Keeping the Promise”

 Are you a parent with an adopted child under 18 in your home in need of intensive in-home therapy?
-The Baby Fold “Keeping The Promise” Adoption Preservation program provides supportive services for any adoptive child living within our service area to help them stabilize in their home.
+The Baby Fold “Keeping The Promise” Adoption Support and Preservation program provides supportive services for any adoptive child living within our service area to help them stabilize in their home.
 Services are provided to families formed through DCFS adoption, subsidized guardianship; private domestic or foreign adoption or out of state adoption.
 You do not need to have gone through The Baby Fold for your adoption – these services are available to any adoptive family living within the 22 county service area.

 Some of the more common challenges/presenting problems we address:

 - Grief resolution

 - In-home family and individual therapy and consultations

 - Support groups for parents and adoptive children

 - Respite resources including Camp Take-A-Break for children ages 6-14